Posts

 Val Paliy

 I have always tried and followed the Web Content Accessibility Guidelines (WCAG) in every project I worked on.
-It’s not always an easy thing to do, but Web Accessibility (WA) is very important, as we all have difficulties when interacting with a computer or mobile screen, in one way or the other.
+It’s not always an easy thing to do, but Web Accessibility (WA) is very important for modern web development and responsive design, as we all have difficulties when interacting with a computer or mobile screen, in one way or the other.
 For example, my eyesight is dropping as I am approaching the age of forty.

 Let’s dive deeper into the topic of mobile friendliness and why it matters.